Fix These 7 Crucial Missteps to Win the Net Interest Margin Battle—Emmerich Can Help

 The problem with the person who holds the team hostage is that others don’t know how to take that problem on until it’s too late.
 And that brings up the next problem…

 Net interest margin misstep #6: Nobody takes a stand for the necessary organization-wide transformation to a sales culture.

-Most every executive I’ve met has at least one or two people on the team who fight the necessary changes no matter what.
-Maybe they don’t like change, or they think they can do it themselves, or their ego doesn’t want to have it brought out that they weren’t doing so well…just when everyone is buying into the “it’s the competition and economy” argument.
+Almost every community bank executive I’ve met has at least one or two people on the team who fight the necessary changes no matter what.
+Maybe they don’t like change, or they think they can do it themselves, or their ego doesn’t want to have it brought out that they weren’t doing so well… just when everyone is buying into the “it’s the competition and economy” argument.

-Prior to every great NIM transformation, somebody, no matter the position, takes a stand and says, “Listen, we need to do that and I won’t give up.”
+Prior to every great NIM transformation, somebody, no matter the position, takes a stand and says, “Listen, we need to do this, and I won’t give up.”
 Like a puppy dog with a sock in her mouth, she, from whatever position, just keeps bringing up that this has got to change.
-And, she is skillful in dealing with the “no-progress bullies” and knows how to handle the, “Well, how do we know that something else will work?” or “We can do this ourselves” types, as well as the, “We tried it before” excuses that stop all progress.
-They know how to look someone in the eyes and say, “Tell me what your exact plan is and what benchmarks we can expect you to meet each month, and know that we will hold you to it or miss you terribly when you’re gone.
-Now…do you want help?”
-Often, it isn’t until they realize that they have a short window to fix the problem that they will deal with their ego needs in a more productive way for the organization.
+And she is skillful in dealing with the “no-progress bullies” and knows how to handle the “Well, how do we know that something else will work?” or “We can do this ourselves” types as well as the “We tried it before” excuses that stop all progress.
+She knows how to look someone in the eyes and say, “tell me what your exact plan is and what benchmarks we can expect you to meet each month, and know that we will hold you to it or miss you terribly when you’re gone.
+Now… do you want help?”
+Often, it isn’t until these roadblocks realize that they have a short window to fix the problem that they will deal with their ego needs in a more productive way for the organization.

-It just takes about two or three people who “get it.”
+It only takes two or three people who “get it.”
 That’s it.
-It helps if the entire executive team is all dancing the same dance, but sometimes it just doesn’t work that way…and you just can’t wait.
+It helps if the entire executive team is all dancing the same dance, but sometimes it just doesn’t work that way… and you just can’t wait.

-The formula for moving ahead NIM is to have at least one or two people who understand that improving NIM isn’t just about sales training…or hiring…or strategies…or far improved and targeted marketing to the right psychographics and firmographics…or culture…or management development…or clear expectations of behaviors or accountability.
+The formula for moving the needle on NIM is to have at least one or two people who understand that improving NIM isn’t just about sales training, or hiring, or strategies, or far improved and targeted marketing to the right psychographics and firmographics, or culture, or management development, or clear expectations of behaviors or accountability.
 It’s about all of those things and more and a commitment to get them all in place—and most importantly, to get them all integrated.

 Get a copy of Roxanne’s latest book